 As any runner knows, shoes are an important part of the kit*, but I’ve always been a shoe-deny-er, hating to part with my hard-earned money for something as silly as a foot cover.
-Which probably explains why my two pairs of running shoes are six and seven years old, and each have hundreds and hundreds of miles on them – far more than their recommended distances.
+This probably explains why my two pairs of running shoes are six and seven years old, and each has hundreds and hundreds of miles on them – far more than their recommended distances.

 * Unless you’re a barefoot runner.
 In which case I think you’re weird.
 But to each their own.